 Boat numbers that do not meet specifications are subject to fines.
 Those that are illegible due to size, non-contrasting colors, or other reasons may need to be replaced immediately.

-For more information check the Department of Revenue registration.
+- For more information, visit the Department of Revenue website.

 Out-of-State Boat Registration